epsil/spotgen/README.md

 Furthermore, if the shell supports globbing, then one can recursively convert all playlists in a directory with the `**/*.txt` pattern:

     $ for f in **/*.txt; do ./spotify.js "$f" "${f%.txt}.spotify"; done

+#### Converting M3U playlists

+With some search and replace magic, one can use a text editor to convert M3U playlists to the textual format understood by Spotify.
+Preferably, the playlist contains `EXTM3U` metadata, like in following example.
+The regular expression

+    %s/^#EXTM3U\n\|^#EXTINF:[0-9]+,\|^[^#].*\n?//g

+transforms the playlist

+    #EXTM3U
+    #EXTINF:404,Desire Lines - Deerhunter
+    Deerhunter/Halcyon Digest/06 Desire Lines.mp3
+    #EXTINF:230,Saved By Old Times - Deerhunter
+    Deerhunter/Microcastle/10 Saved By Old Times.mp3
+    #EXTINF:202,Agoraphobia - Deerhunter
+    Deerhunter/Microcastle/02 Agoraphobia.mp3
+    #EXTINF:133,Revival - Deerhunter
+    Deerhunter/Halcyon Digest/03 Revival.mp3
+    #EXTINF:264,Twilight at Carbon Lake - Deerhunter
+    Deerhunter/Microcastle/12 Twilight at Carbon Lake.mp3

+to the compatible text file

+    Desire Lines - Deerhunter
+    Saved By Old Times - Deerhunter
+    Agoraphobia - Deerhunter
+    Revival - Deerhunter
+    Twilight at Carbon Lake - Deerhunter

+If the playlist does *not* contain metadata, on the other hand, then one can attempt to infer the artist and title from the file names.
+Of course, this presupposes that the files are properly named.
+The regular expression

+    %s/\(^[^\/]+\).*\/[-0-9]*[-. ]*\(.*\)\..*/\2 - \1/g

+transforms the playlist

+    Beach House/Teen Dream/04 Walk in the Park.mp3
+    Beach House/Bloom/10 Irene.mp3
+    Beach House/Bloom/04 Other People.mp3
+    Beach House/Bloom/06 Troublemaker.mp3
+    Beach House/Bloom/08 Wishes.mp3

+to the compatible text file

+    Walk in the Park - Beach House
+    Irene - Beach House
+    Other People - Beach House
+    Troublemaker - Beach House
+    Wishes - Beach House

+See this [blog post](https://epsil.github.io/2013/11/23/) for more examples.

 See also
 --------